 Molding and depositing: your equipment choice is also a moisture strategy

-Starch molding and silicone/metal depositing can both work for vegan gummies, but they behave differently depending on the formula.
-For many vegan systems, the choice isn’t just about appearance or throughput-it’s about how you plan to manage moisture and surface behavior after deposit.
+Starch molding and silicone/metal depositing both work for vegan gummies, but they behave differently based on formula.
+For many vegan systems, the choice isn't just appearance or throughput—it's about how you'll manage moisture and surface behavior after deposit.

 Typical considerations

-- Starch molding: can buffer moisture and support shape formation, but starch bed condition becomes a major quality variable
+- Starch molding: buffers moisture and supports shape, but starch bed condition is a major quality variable

-- Silicone/metal depositing: cleaner aesthetics and less dust, but tighter control of viscosity and depositor temperature is critical
+- Silicone/metal depositing: cleaner look and less dust, but you need tight control of viscosity and depositor temperature

 Finishing and anti-stick: where good gummies can still fail